browsable/Node/README.md

 git push -u origin master

-If you do not have the docker installed yet, run ./docker_install.sh
+If you do not have the docker and docker-compose and node installed yet,

+cd automation
+run ./Setting.sh